 Immoral?
 By Inca standards?
 No, that not what matters.
 Immoral by ours.

-I thought, if I point out to Dr. Dawkins (via the Internet) what Dr. Humphrey concludes, he might then see things differently.
+I thought, if I point out to Dr. Dawkins (via the Internet) what Dr. Humphrey concludes, he might see things differently.
 As I have said, Dr. Dawkins holds Dr. Humphrey in high regard.
 He has posted on his own website videos of him interviewing Dr. Humphrey.
 But then I learned that Dr. Dawkins discusses Dr. Humphrey’s lecture in The God Delusion.
 In fact, he specifically writes about the comments concerning the sacrificed Inca girl.
 Excitedly, I pulled out my copy of his book and found the mention in the chapter, “Childhood, Abuse and the Escape from Religion.”

 But I was in for a disappointment.
 Dr. Dawkins omits Dr. Humphrey’s quote about “what matters” and does not comment on his point about using today’s ethical standards to assess morality of those who came before us.
 Instead, Dr. Dawkins remains consistent with what he would note years later: He includes Dr. Humphrey’s comment criticizing the TV program for glorifying human sacrifice and then writes: